-While social media makes it easy to stay connected to others on a superficial level, it is important, when you are retired, to have a good core group of friends that you can rely on for a social connection.
+While social media makes it easy to stay connected to others on a superficial level, it is important when you are retired to have a good core group of friends who you can rely on for a social connection.

-For example, we have a client who has been retired for 17 years.
+For example, a man has been retired for 17 years.
 The week after he retired, he called four of his closest friends.
 These are people he socialized and worked with prior to retirement.
 All of them were around the same age.
 That week, they met for coffee on a Friday morning.
-Nearly two decades later and they are still meeting for coffee weekly.
-This has not only become a ritual of sorts, but also a group of men that share ideas with each other, support one another and just offer a listening ear.
+Nearly two decades later, they still meet for coffee weekly.
+This became a ritual of sorts, and the group share ideas with one another and offer support.

 Relationships like these are essential in retirement.
-Solitude is no one’s friend and relationships will help keep you healthy – physically and mentally.
+Solitude is no one’s friend, and relationships can help keep you healthy – physically and mentally.

 Bonus Question: Can you call or see five people who care about you in the next week?

 5. What do you care about?
 And what are you going to do about it?

 While this point may be repetitive with the first four, it is worth repeating.
 Everyone needs interaction and a purpose in retirement — this can be volunteering or doing a job that you enjoy almost as a hobby.
 Having somewhere you enjoy going daily helps build a routine around activities you enjoy doing and people you enjoy seeing.

 Bonus Question: What would an ideal weekly routine look like?

 Think about how you’ll spend the first week, the first six months and the first year of retirement.
 Think of retirement as the opportunity of a lifetime — the chance to share your wealth of knowledge, depth and wisdom you’ve acquired just by being alive.
 It’s a new chapter—consider what you can do to make the most of it.